Skip to main content

 Bragging Rights

-My first article was published in the Spring 2015 edition of Living Real magazine.
+My first article was published in the Spring 2015 edition of Living Real magazine with a follow-up article.
 Since then, God opened the door for more publications.
-In addition, I am thankful to have been published in Precious, Precocious Moments by Yvonne Lehman and a publication in Reach Out Columbia magazine.
+In addition, I am thankful to have been published in Precious, Precocious Moments by Yvonne Lehman and in Reach Out Columbia magazine.